zigbee-alliance/distributed-compliance-ledger/docs/running-observer-node.md

 4. Start the local observer node
-   * Init Node: `dcld start`.
+   * Enable the service: `sudo systemctl enable dcld`
+   * Start node: `sudo systemctl start dcld`
+   * For testing purpose the node can be started in CLI mode: `dcld start` (instead of two previous `systemctl` commands).
+   Service mode is recommended for demo and production environment.

    You should see it trying to get all the blocks from the testnet. (p.s.
 It can take upto 12+ hrs for all the transactions to be downloaded depending on network speed)

-5. Check the observer node is running and getting all the transcations:
+5. Check the observer node is running and getting all the transactions:

     * Get the node status: `dclcli status --node localhost:26657`.

-    Make sure that `result.sync_info.latest_block_height` is increasing over the time (once in about 5 sec).
+    * Make sure that `result.sync_info.latest_block_height` is increasing over the time (once in about 5 sec).
 When you see the `catching_up` as `true` that signifies that the node is still downloading all the transactions.
 Once it has fully synced this will value will turn to `false`
        Expected output format:
         ```json
                     {